 How to cite: Ali S, N, Tauseef A, Ijaz F, Meral U, Zaheer S, Aftab RK.
-Peter Pan Syndrome Among Students Of Pakistani Universities: A Cross-sectional Study.
+Peter Pan Syndrome Among Students Of Pakistani Univerities: A Cross-sectional Study.
 Esculapio - JSIMS 2023;19(04):480-486.

-The transition to adulthood requires not only that the person grow physically from a biological point of view, but it is also important that individuals develop a perception of the realities of the world and acquire
+The transition to adulthood requires not only that the person grow physically from a biological point of view, but it is also important that individuals develop a perception of the realities of the world and acquire appropriate behavior towards the various responsibilities of adulthood along with the development of their own cognition and understanding.

-1. CMH Lahore Medical College & Institute of Dentistry (NUMS), Lahore, Pakistan.

-2. Services Hospital, Lahore
+- CMH Lahore Medical College & Institute of Dentistry (NUMS), Lahore, Pakistan. - 2.
+Services Hospital, Lahore

 Dr. Farhat Ijaz, Associate Professor, Department of Physiology, CMH Lahore Medical College & Institute of Dentistry, Lahore, Pakistan.
-E-mail: farhat khurram_rana@cmhlahore.edu.pk appropriate behavior towards the various responsibilities of adulthood along with the development of their own cognition and understanding.1
+E-mail: farhat khurram\rana@cmhlahore.edu.pk